SuperOfficeDocs/superoffice-docs/docs/api/documents/rest/generate-document.md

 ---
 title: Generate a document
 uid: generate_document_rest
-description: Generate a document
+description: How to generate a document with REST.
-author: {github-id}
+author: Bergfrid Skaara Dias
-keywords: rest, document
+so.date: 11.04.2021
+keywords: document, API, REST
 so.topic: howto
 # so.envir:
 # so.client: